Glossary

 Happy Reading!

-Emissions means the release of greenhouse gases and/or their precursors into the atmosphere over a specified area and period of time.
-Carbon dioxide emissions or CO2 emissions are emissions stemming from the burning of fossil fuels and the manufacture of cement; they include carbon dioxide produced during consumption of solid, liquid, and gas fuels as well as gas flaring.
+Emissions means the release of greenhouse gases and/or their precursor into the atmosphere over a specified area and period of time.
+Carbon dioxide emissions, or CO2 emissions, are emissions that stem from the burning of fossil fuels and the manufacture of cement.
+They include carbon dioxide produced during consumption of solid, liquid and gas fuels as well as gas flaring.

-a change of climate which is attributed directly or indirectly to human activity that alters the composition of the global atmosphere and which is in addition to natural climate variability observed over comparable time periods
+A change in climate which is attributed directly or indirectly to human activity that alters the composition of the global atmosphere and which is in addition to natural climate variability observed over comparable time periods.

 Composting

-Composting is a process of reducing vegetable and animal refuse, either by natural biological decomposition of organic material in the presence of air or by controlled mechanical methods.
+Composting is a process of reducing vegetable and animal refuse, ether by natural biological decomposition of organic material in the presence of air or by controlled mechanical methods.

 Corporate Social Responsibility